 The educational program is structured around a basic core program that will enable the Bachelor of Mechanical Engineering graduate to follow many career paths, including research, development, design, production, maintenance, management, patent law, or education.
-The curriculum also allows a student to select engineering fields of particular interest for study, such as aerospace, materials, biomechanics, controls, design and systems, robotics, energy, and fluids
+The curriculum also allows a student to select engineering fields of particular interest for study, such as aerospace, materials, biomedical, controls, design, systems, robotics, energy, and fluids.